ozoneapi/tecban-developer-portal/swagger/README.md

-# Tide Open Banking API
+# TecBan Open Banking API

 __Note__: This specification is a reduced version of [v3.1.2 of the Open Banking Read Write API docs](https://github.com/OpenBankingUK/read-write-api-specs/tree/v3.1.2)